Policies and Procedures for Summer Conference

 Early Arrivals or Late Departures

 Early arrivals are participants who want to stay on-campus before the conference program begins.
 Late departures are participants who want to stay on-campus after the conference program has ended.
-Requests must be made in advance to the assistant director of housing.
-Request are not guaranteed.
+Requests must be made in advance to the associate director of housing.
+Requests are not guaranteed.
 An additional housing charge will be assessed.
 Please be sure to note these individuals on the participant list.
 We are not able to accommodate early arrivals or late departures without prior arrangements.
 We must be notified in writing of their estimated arrival time on-campus, especially for those arriving after 4:30 p.m.

 Late Arrivals or Early Departures

 Late arrivals are participants who will be staying on-campus for your conference, but do not arrive at the planned check-in time.
 Early departures are those who stay on-campus, but do not stay for the entire conference.
 Late arrivals and early departures will be charged the full conference room rate.
-For late arrivals, please inform the assistant director of housing of the date and approximate time they will arrive.
+For late arrivals, please inform the associate director of housing of the date and approximate time they will arrive.
 Early departures must return their room keys, building access card and meal card, and linens (if applicable) to the Summer Housing office before leaving campus.

 Keys

-All keys must be returned in a white key return envelope with each guest’s name.
+All keys must be returned in a key return envelope with each guest’s name.
 A replacement charge will be assessed for any keys and access cards not returned to the Summer Housing office at the end of the conference stay.

-The cost of replacement is one hundred dollars ($150) per unreturned residence hall key, and ($5) per unreturned access card.
+The cost of replacement is one hundred fifty dollars ($150) per unreturned key, and ($5) per unreturned access card.
 The group will be billed for each missing/unreturned key/access card even if it is found and returned at a later date.
 Guests are responsible for all keys provided to them.
 If a guest is moved to a new location for unforeseen reasons, they are responsible to return both sets of keys to RIT Housing in a key return envelope.

 Master keys or sub-master keys for residence halls will not normally be issued because of security reasons.
 These keys will only be issued to the event planner (no student or chaperone).
 If any master (floor or building) key is lost, the event planner will be held responsible for all charges associated with the key replacement, door re-coring, and total hours of labor involved with these modifications.
-Special arrangements for these keys should be made with the assistant director of housing.
+Special arrangements for these keys should be made with the associate director of housing.

 Check-Out Procedures